 Developer Demand and Market Position

 Svelte is experiencing rapid growth, with developers praising its simplicity and performance.
-In 2025, it is often the first choice for startups, experimental projects, and modern SaaS applications.
+It is often the first choice for startups, experimental projects, and modern SaaS applications.
 Analysts predict that Svelte could become one of the dominant front end development frameworks in the next five years, especially as more teams seek efficiency and speed.

 Next.js: The Full-Stack Powerhouse